rhw-repo/mern-post-app/README.md

 Update: See the subsequent live MVP app running [here](https://frontend-production-d277.up.railway.app).
 The code for that is in a separate private repo.

 This mern-post-app repo contains early experiments using React.js running in Vite in a MERN stack app, with explanatory comments: concepts for an app designed to help users store and manage online marketing documents.
+# **Technologies**

+- React.js (in Vite) & React ecosystem library components
+- originally Create React App, later migrated to Vite in a separate branch
+- Node.js
+- MongoDB
+- Mongoose
+- Express

+- Testing requests: Postman API Platform
+- Formatting: ESLint & Prettier
+- Accessibility testing: WAVE, NVDA screen reader
+- Original design files: Figma

  From these early experiments, the project was taken forward to create a custom dashboard style app featuring custom filtering for a marketing team in the financial trading sector (in private repo).
 This early project allowed for testing of concepts:

 - React hooks/custom hooks, context
 - react-dom-router